kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-For upgrade, existing `ResourceClaim`/`ResourceSlice` will still work as expected, as the new fields are missing there.
+For upgrade, existing `ResourceClaim`/`ResourceSlice` will still work as expected, as the new list-typed attribute fields are missing there.

-For downgrade, when there exists `ResourceClaim` with `matchSemantics`/`distinctSemantics` field or `ResourceSlice` with `list` type attribute values, there need to be caution.
-Although the already allocated claim does not affect, but when re-allocating, `matchSemantics`/`distinctSemantics` will be ignored.
-And, specified attribute in `matchAttribute`/`distinctAttribute` is `list` type, then allocation will be failed.
+For downgrade/skew: `list`-typed attribute values already stored in a `ResourceSlice` remain in etcd and are served as-is by kube-apiserver; they are not deleted or rewritten.
+However, if kube-scheduler is n-1 (or the gate is disabled on it) and a `ResourceClaim`'s `constraints[].{matchAttribute,distinctAttribute}` references an attribute that is `list`-typed, that scheduler does not read the list-typed values for constraint evaluation, so it cannot find a device satisfying the constraint.
+Allocation simply fails for that claim, leaving its pod `Pending`/unschedulable — no error, crash, or data loss, just an allocation that can't succeed until the scheduler is upgraded (or the gate is re-enabled).

+For version skew specifically involving CEL device selectors: `.includes` and list-typed attributes remain usable when re-evaluating an already-persisted CEL expression, regardless of the `DRAListTypeAttributes` gate state at evaluation time.
+So a selector expression referencing a list-typed attribute, once compiled while the gate was enabled, remains re-evaluable by an n-1 kube-apiserver or kube-scheduler that has the gate disabled, avoiding a hard failure on a previously-saved selector during a rolling downgrade.

 ## Production Readiness Review Questionnaire